 A bidder or a representative acting on its behalf may not, during the offer period, purchase or arrange to purchase securities that are the subject of the offer or securities that are immediately convertible into, exchangeable for, or exercisable for such securities.
-A participant in an offer may purchase shares to settle a derivative during the offer period only if the derivative was purchased prior to the announcement of the offer in the ordinary course of the participant's business, and not to facilitate the offer.
-A participant in an offer may also convert, exchange or exercise derivatives into securities that are the subject of the offer during the offer period, if the participant owned the derivative before announcement of the offer.
+There are certain exceptions to these restrictions.
+For example, a bidder or its representative may purchase shares to settle certain derivative securities during the offer period if the derivative securities were purchased prior to the announcement of the offer in the ordinary course of business, and not to facilitate the offer.
+A bidder or its representative may also convert, exchange or exercise a security into securities that are the subject of the offer during the offer period, if the security was owned before announcement of the offer.